AmirAliuA/steam-kosovo-flag/README.md

 Firefox Browser: https://addons.mozilla.org/en-US/firefox/addon/kosovo-flag-fixer-for-steam/\
 Chrome Browser: I’m not paying $5 to upload MY OWN work to a conglomerate.
 Download the source code and install it locally.

+## How to Install the Extension Locally
+Since the Chrome Web Store requires a fee to publish, you can install this extension manually in your browser by following these steps:

+### For Google Chrome
+1. Download or clone the extension source code to your computer.
+2. Open Chrome and go to:
+   `chrome://extensions/`
+3. Enable **Developer mode** (toggle switch in the top right corner).
+4. Click **Load unpacked**.
+5. Select the folder where you saved the extension source code.
+6. The extension will load and appear in your extension list.

+### For Microsoft Edge
+1. Download or clone the extension source code to your computer.
+2. Open Edge and go to:
+   `edge://extensions/`
+3. Enable **Developer mode** (toggle switch in the bottom left corner).
+4. Click **Load unpacked**.
+5. Select the folder where you saved the extension source code.
+6. The extension will load and appear in your extension list.

+---

+## License Terms
+- You are **NOT** allowed to use this code for commercial purposes.
+- You are **NOT** allowed to copy, redistribute, or modify this code.
+- You are **NOT** allowed to upload or mirror this code elsewhere.
+- This code is provided for **personal use only**.
+- All rights reserved by the author.

 # Result after Installing Extension
 <img src="https://raw.githubusercontent.com/AmirAliuA/steam-kosovo-flag/main/result.png">